johnvuko/JTNumberScrollAnimatedView/README.md

 ### Basic usage

-You can use `JTNumberScrollAnimatedView` lile normal view.
+You can use `JTNumberScrollAnimatedView` like a normal view.

 ```objective-c
 #import <UIKit/UIKit.h>